ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 Reduce the cost of DLSS Super Resolution by concentrating it on the center of the image.
 Available as a **ReShade add-on** or **UEVR plugin**, for Direct3D 11 and Direct3D 12 games, including VR.
 With DLSS Performance FPS gains of 20%+ are standard, even more with eye tracked headsets which can make the foveated region even smaller.

+This also supports foveating DLSS Neural Resolution (DLSS5), including running it pre-upscale and at lower resolutions (improves performance at a cost of quality).

 ![Diagram](assets/diagram.png)

 ## Requirements